google-marketing-solutions/performance-psi-tracker/docs/README.md

 ### Limiting API Calls to Avoid Quota Errors

 The Pagespeed Insights (PSI) API has a default quota of 25k queries per day and 240 queries per minute.
 For most project this is more than enough.
 However, for PSI Tracker projects with many URLs, or when the API key is shared among a number of trackers, you may receive over quota errors instead of results.
 Large numbers of URLs being tracked can also lead to the App Script engine timing out.
 To avoid these issues, the Config worksheet has three fields you can use to limit how you use the PSI API.

 * **Number of URLs per batch** allows you to limit the number of API calls made at one time to avoid going over the queries per minute quota.
-* **Avoid maxiumum execution time, run batches on triggers** sets a timer between test batches to ensure the App Script engine does not run to the maxium time for a single job.
+* **Run batches of URLs on triggers** sets a timer between test batches to ensure the App Script engine does not run to the maximum time for a single job.
-* **If TRUE, time in minute between batches** the time between batches being started, if the above parameter is set to true.
+* **Time between batches** the time in minutes between batches being started, if the above parameter is set to true.

 ### Adding Custom Results Fields

-The Fields worksheet is used to configure the columns present in the Results worksheet.
-There are three columns with the following meanings:
+The Fields worksheet (hidden by default) is used to configure the columns present in the Results worksheet.
+There are three columns with the following
+meanings:

 * **Method** Is used to specify which method, or API, is being used to fetch the data.
 The acceptable values are:
   + _PSI API_ - used with data from the [Pagespeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started)